GriffithsLab/griffithslab-website/content/home/projects.md

 date = ""

 title = "Research Areas"
-subtitle = "We have a number of ongoing research projects in the areas of computational neuroscience, neuroimaging, and neuroinformatics.
-Click the links below for details."
+subtitle = "The core research activites of the group consist of applying whole-brain modelling techniques to a variety of research questions relating to ***brain stimulation***, ***brain rhythms***, and ***brain networks***.
+Most projects involve intersections of 2 or 3 of these, and have both basic science and clinical application components, such as therapeutic brain stimulation for depression.
+We also have a number of additional ongoing projects involving mobile EEG, fNIRS, sleep, neuroinformatics, and computational modelling methodology.
+See below for more info on each of these, as well as links to relevant publications and reproducible code."

 # Order that this section will appear in.
 weight = 2